ansible/ansible/docs/docsite/rst/community/communication.rst

 IRC chat supports:

-* no persistence (you only see messages when you are logged on, unless you add a bouncer)
+* no persistence (you only see messages when you are logged on unless you add a bouncer)
 * simple text interface
 * bridging from Matrix